cyplo/talks/rust/slides.md

 ---

-# Release train
 # Package manager
-# Crossplatform

 Note:
-community creates the tools
-crater
-bigquery
+A small but important step towards sanity
+Made by experience package manager makers

 ---

+# Release train + stability

+Note:
+It is very often.
+It is very stable as well. crater, big query

+"
+We will use a variation of the train model, first introduced in web browsers and now widely used to provide stability without stagnation:
+New work lands directly in the master branch.
+Each day, the last successful build from master becomes the new nightly release.
+Every six weeks, a beta branch is created from the current state of master, and the previous beta is promoted to be the new stable release.
+In short, there are three release channels – nightly, beta, and stable – with regular, frequent promotions from one channel to the next.
+"

+---

+# Usage in the wild

+Note:
+* VLC
+* Dropbox
+* Sentry / tilde
+* Firefox
+* FFI for critical (perf, security) parts a huge use case
+* general purpose tech stack coming up quickly though
 * growing community of existing legacy projects
 "For a long while now I’ve been worried that the GNOME project would struggle to grow its contribution and stay attractive if it stuck to C in the long run (i.e. next 10-20 years)." - Alberto Ruiz

-Rust does not have anything

-* no NULL
+---

+# Rust - the language

 * no exceptions
 * no gc
 * no inheritance
 * no segfaults
-* not much boilerplate
-** type inference

-Usage in the wild:

-* FFI for critical (perf, security) parts a huge use case
+* no data races
+* no null

+Note:
+we haven't touched the language itself yet
+I think this is a modern language.

+---

+# Fast, safe, concurrent.
+# Pick three.

+Note:

-* general purpose tech stack coming up quickly though Friends of Rust
+Friends of Rust
 Rust commercial user survey - https://internals.rust-lang.org/t/2016-rust-commercial-user-survey-results/4317
 Rust Survey - https://blog.rust-lang.org/2016/06/30/State-of-Rust-Survey-2016.html

-Rust on prod:
-* VLC
-* Firefox
-* Dropbox
-* Sentry / tilde

 * Consulting needs